 - Stir the mixture into the batter or dough in place of one egg.

-- Keep in mind that the reaction between the vinegar and baking soda will affect the flavor of the final product, so it will not be suitable for all recipes.
+- Remember that the reaction between the vinegar and baking soda will affect the final product’s flavor, so it will not be suitable for all recipes.
 However, it can work well in recipes for sweet baked goods, such as muffins, quick bread, or cake.

 It’s important to note that vinegar and baking soda will not work like eggs in recipes that rely on the structure and stability provided by eggs, such as soufflés or meringues.
 I also read that vinegar and baking soda can cause a slightly dense texture in the final product, so I have no plans to test this.

 I just wanted to say this again so everyone sees it.
 This article is not a guarantee that these egg substitutes will work in all of my recipes.
 As a solo business owner, I do not have the bandwidth to test every egg replacer in all of my recipes.
 When you try one, please let me know the results!